-- 3.124.
-Responsibilities and authorities for the implementation of certain accident management measures on the site with a potentially significant impact on the site and/or off the site should be assigned within the on-site emergency response organization.
+3.74.
+Responsibilities and authorities for the implementation of certain severe accident management measures on the site with a potentially significant impact on the site and/or off the site should be assigned within the on-site emergency response organization.
 An example layout of the organizational structure of the on-site emergency response organization is depicted in Fig. 2.
 (For examples of on-site emergency response organizations, incorporating various elements beyond those considered here, refer to the figures in appendix 13 in Ref.
+[28])

-[20]) - 3.125.
-The on-site emergency director (or other person with clearly assigned authority for making decisions on the on-site actions to be taken) should have the authority to take any necessary actions to mitigate the consequences of the accident without the need for external authorization, including venting the containment or injecting low quality water into the reactor pressure vessel or steam generator (see paras 4.15 and 5.23 of GSR Part 7 [6]).
-However, in case such actions have off-site consequences, the appropriate off-site authorities should be notified. - 3.126.
-Personnel involved in accident management should be designated as emergency workers, and may have one of three categories of function: - (1) Evaluation or recommendation (assessment of plant conditions, identification of potential actions, evaluation of the potential impacts of these actions, and recommendation of actions to be taken and, after implementation, assessing the outcome of actions): personnel in charge of such duties are often called 'evaluators'; - (2) Authorization (decision making approving the recommended action or deciding other appropriate actions for implementation): personnel in charge of such duties are often called 'decision makers'; - (3) Implementation and support of the actions (operation of equipment as necessary, including verification of operation, dose assessment in support of accident management actions, emergency response functions): personnel in charge of such duties are often called 'implementers' or 'responders'.
+3.75.
+The on-site emergency director (or other person with clearly assigned authority for making decisions on the on-site actions to be taken) should have the authority to take any necessary actions to mitigate the consequences of the severe accident without the need for external authorization, including venting the containment or injecting low quality water into the reactor pressure vessel or steam generator (see paras 4.15 and 5.23 of GSR Part 7 [7]).
+However, in case such actions will have off-site consequences, the appropriate off-site authorities should be notified ahead of time, as soon as possible under the prevailing circumstances.

+3.76.
+The operating organization personnel involved in severe accident management should be designated as emergency workers, and may have one of three categories of function:

+- Evaluation or recommendation (assessment of plant conditions, identification of potential actions, evaluation of the potential impacts of these actions, and recommendation of actions to be taken and, after implementation, assessing the outcome of actions): personnel in charge of such duties are often called 'evaluators'; - (2) Authorization (decision making approving the recommended action or deciding other appropriate actions for implementation): personnel in charge of such duties are often called 'decision makers'; - (3) Implementation and support of the actions (operation of equipment as necessary, including verification of operation, dose assessment in support of accident management actions, emergency response functions): personnel in charge of such duties are often called 'implementers' or 'responders'.
 This includes remote operations from the main control room, and also local actions by appropriate personnel to recover or connect equipment.

-3.127.
+3.77.
 Emergency arrangements should take into account cases in which an individual with a certain authority level is incapacitated and should identify an alternative person to discharge the authority.

-FIG..2 Example layout of the organizational structure of the on-site emergency response organization.
+FIG.2 Example layout of the organizational structure of the on-site emergency response organization.

-- 3.128.
-When off-site support for accident management needs to be obtained, consideration should be given to ensuring coordination and to minimizing the possibility of negative interaction between actions performed by various teams on the site.
-Accident management should be implemented such that that all teams have a common situational awareness. - 3.129.
+3.78.
 The decision making authority should lie with a high level manager, denoted in this Safety Guide as the emergency director.
-The emergency director should be granted the authority to decide on the implementation of accident management measures, taking into account those proposed by the staff of the technical support centre.
-The emergency director should maintain a broad understanding of the actual status of the plant, the plant capabilities and vulnerabilities and key accident management actions, including their onsite and off-site consequences.
+The emergency director should be granted the authority to decide on the implementation of severe accident management measures, taking into account those proposed by the staff of the technical support centre and, when available, other recommendations (e.g. from the plant designer, the corporate engineering department).
+The emergency director should maintain a broad understanding of the actual status of the plant, the plant capabilities and vulnerabilities and key severe accident management actions, including their onsite and off-site consequences.